jimsalterjrs/sanoid/README.md

 + --exclude=REGEX

+	__DEPRECATION NOTICE:__ `--exclude` has been deprecated and will be removed in a future release.
+Please use `--exclude-datasets` instead.

 	The given regular expression will be matched against all datasets which would be synced by this run and excludes them.
 This argument can be specified multiple times.
+The provided regex pattern is matched against the dataset name only; this option does not affect which snapshots are synchronized.
+If both `--exclude` and `--exclude-datasets` are provided, then `--exclude` is ignored.

++ --exclude-datasets=REGEX

+	The given regular expression will be matched against all datasets which would be synced by this run and excludes them.
+This argument can be specified multiple times.
+The provided regex pattern is matched against the dataset name only; this option does not affect which snapshots are synchronized.

 + --exclude-snaps=REGEX

 	Exclude specific snapshots that match the given regular expression.
+The provided regex pattern is matched against the snapshot name only.
 Can be specified multiple times.
 If a snapshot matches both the exclude-snaps and include-snaps patterns, then it will be excluded.

 + --include-snaps=REGEX

 	Only include snapshots that match the given regular expression.
+The provided regex pattern is matched against the snapshot name only.
 Can be specified multiple times.
 If a snapshot matches both the exclude-snaps and include-snaps patterns, then it will be excluded.

 + --no-resume